© The Society of Legal Scholars

 Legal Studies has now adopted ScholarOne Manuscripts, for online manuscript submission and peer review.
 The new system brings with it a whole host of benefits including:

 - Significant decrease in peer review times

 From now on all submissions to the journal must be submitted online at http://mc.manuscriptcentral.com/lest.
 Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
 If you require assistance then click the Get Help Now link which appears at the top right corner of every ScholarOne Manuscripts page.
 If you cannot submit online, please contact Ms. Muireann O'Dwyer in the Editorial Office (email@example.com).
-Submissions should not exceed 10,000 words.
+Legal Studies welcomes submissions of no more than 10,000 words exclusive of footnotes.
+Footnotes should not be excessive in length or in number.
+The editors reserve the right to request that authors reduce footnote text in advance of peer review and/or publication.
 Decisions on manuscripts will normally be made within ten weeks.